MasonEgger/website/docs/index.md

     ---

     Want to chat?
 Book some time on my calendar.
-All I ask if you give me 24 hours to prepare
+All I ask is you give me 24 hours to prepare

     [:octicons-arrow-right-24: Book a Meeting](https://calendly.com/masonegger)